kunal-visoulia/Credit-Card-Fraud-Detection-via-Anamoly-Detection/README.md

 Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
 The feature 'Amount' is the transaction Amount, this feature can be used for example-dependant cost-senstive learning.
 Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.
 ```
-Given the class imbalance ratio, we recommend measuring the accuracy using the Area Under the Precision-Recall Curve (AUPRC).
-Confusion matrix accuracy is not meaningful for unbalanced classification.
+Given the class imbalance ratio, we recommend measuring the accuracy using the Area Under the
+Precision-Recall Curve (AUPRC).Confusion matrix accuracy is not meaningful for unbalanced
+classification.
 ```
 ***Due to the Large size of dataset and time-computation constraint, I chose only 10% of that dataset for this project.
-(49 fraud cases out of 28481 records)***
+(28481 records with 49 fraud cases)***
 ## RESULT
 The heatmap of **Correlation matrix** showed almost no correlations between various attributes.

 #### ACCURACY SCORE AND CLASSIFICATION REPORT COMPARISONS
 ![](images/1.png)

+Isolation Forest showed much better precision and recall than Local Outlier Factor while both had almost same accuracy.

 ## UNSUPERVISED LEARNING ALGORITHMS
 ### LOCAL OUTLIER FACTOR